truemiller/truemiller/README.md

 - **Crypto Jobs**: a free crypto jobs site
 - **Nerd Jobs**: a technology-focussed jobs site
 - ... and many more

+Will open source aspects of these projects as time allows.

 <h3>Other interests</h3>